h1v3r/Athena/README.md

 `sudo chmod 777 ../Athena_Data`

 in the git folder.
-It may solves the problem.
+It may solve the problem.

 ### Set up NiFi
 Next you need to implement the template for NiFi.
 NiFi will be available at: